200 Level Courses:

-Designed as an exploration of contemporary moral issues and as an introduction to research ethics, this course examines philosophy-based ethics theories and encourages their application in case studies across an array of disciplines.
-A segment of the course is exclusively devoted to application in research endeavors.
+Designed as an exploration of contemporary moral issues and as an introduction to research ethics, this course examines philosophy-based ethical theories and encourages their application in case studies derived from an array of disciplines.
+A segment of the course is exclusively devoted to applications in scientific endeavors.
 Students are required to obtain National Institutes of Health certification to conduct research with human participants.
 Same as CRIM 339, SOCI 339.

 PSYC 340: Education of the Exceptional Child.
 3 hours.

 Prerequisite: EDUC 203.

 This course surveys all areas of exceptionality.
 It is designed to help the prospective teacher identify and understand the problems of students with atypical learning patterns.
 Same as EDUC 340.